 Check for leaks

-Your car or truck will typically start leaking coolant even before you notice engine overheating.
+Your car or truck will typically start leaking coolant even before you notice the engine overheating.
 When the vehicle is standing for a long time you will see drips or puddles of coolant underneath it.
-The color of the coolant may vary, but coolant leaks are sweet smelling.
-This helps in associating the leaks to the coolant.
+The color of the coolant may vary, but coolant leaks are sweet-smelling.
+This helps in associating the leaks with the coolant.

 Observe the air temperature from the heater